Estimating conditional Mann-Whitney effects using pseudo-observation-based regression: Simulation study

-From the boxplots in Figure~\ref{fig:boxplots_betas} it is seen that the parameter estimates concentrate around 0 quite symmetrically in all cases when there is no covariate effect on the relative treatment effect (cf.\@ Table~\ref{tab:gamma_parms}).
+From the boxplots in Figure~\ref{fig:boxplots_betas} it is seen that the parameter estimates concentrate around 0 quite symmetrically in all cases when there is no covariate effect on the Mann-Whitney effect (cf.\@ Table~\ref{tab:gamma_parms}).
 Whenever there is an effect, there is an obvious shift in the boxplot, as desired.
-The boxplots in Figure~\ref{fig:boxplots_type-I_power} suggest that the tests based on the empirical standard deviation and the empirical quantiles of the bootstrap estimators control the type-I error rate quite well; nearly all estimated rejection rates are between 3.5\% and 5\%.
-On the other hand, these two tests are slightly conservative.
-In general, the test based on the empirical standard deviation achieves type-I error rates closer to the nominal level $\alpha=5\%$.
+The plots in Figure~\ref{fig:boxplots_type-I_power} suggest that the tests based on the empirical standard deviation and the empirical quantiles of the bootstrap estimators control the type-I error rate quite well; nearly all estimated rejection rates are between 3.5\% and 5\%.
+On the other hand, these two tests are slightly conservative, especially for higher censoring proportions.
+As we will see below, this is connected to a suboptimal power.

-In contrast, the two tests based on IQR and MAD exhibit a too liberal behavior; nearly all estimated rejection rates are between 5\% and 7\%, exceeding the nominal level $\alpha = 5\%$.
-Both tests arrive at very similar decisions; there is hardly any difference between the test decisions. {However, a closer look at the individual rejection rates displayed in Table~\ref{tab:rejection_p2} ($p_1=p_2=2$) reveals that the test based on the empirical standard deviation most often exhibits rejection rates contained in the Monte-Carlo error interval $[0.0458, 0.0543]$ (ranging between the $2.5\%$-quantile and the $97.5\%$-quantile of the Binomial$(10,000; 0.05)$ distribution, divided by $10,000$).
-When the dimension of the covariate space increases ($p_1=p_2=4$; Table~\ref{tab:rejection_p4}), there is no such trend; here, only few tests resulted in rejection rates within $[0.0458, 0.0543]$.
-However, considering that rejection rates below the nominal 5\% level are preferable to those above 5\% under the null, the test based on the empirical standard deviation seems to perform best in terms of type-I error control.}
+In contrast, the two tests based on IQR and MAD exhibit a too liberal behavior; most of the estimated rejection rates are between 5\% and 8\%, exceeding the nominal level $\alpha = 5\%$.
+Both tests arrive at very similar decisions.
+The IQR- and MAD-based tests seem particularly liberal under model misspecification (Scenario iv) combined with a high censoring proportion (75\%), see Table~\ref{tab:rejection}.

-In terms of power (Figure \ref{fig:boxplots_type-I_power}), the least powerful test is the one based on the empirical quantiles, which also seems most conservative under $H_0^{(j)}, j=1,2$, followed by the test based on the empirical standard deviation.
-The most powerful tests are those based on IQR and MAD which also seem most liberal among the novel tests.
-However, in view of the better control of the type-I error rate and only slight differences in the power under the alternatives, the test based on the empirical standard deviation still seems preferable.